trizen/raku-rosettacode/programming_tasks/P/Parallel_calculations.md

 # [Parallel calculations][1]

 Takes the list of numbers and converts them to a `HyperSeq` that is stored in a variable and evaluated concurrently. `HyperSeq`s overload `map` and `grep` to convert and pick values in worker threads.
 The runtime will pick the number of OS-level threads and assign worker threads to them while avoiding stalling in any part of the program.
 A `HyperSeq` is lazy, so the computation of values will happen in chunks as they are requested.

-The hyper (and race) method can take two parameters that will tweak how the parallelization occurs:&#160;:degree and&#160;:batch.&#160;:degree is the number of worker threads to allocate to the job.
+The hyper (and race) method can take two parameters that will tweak how the parallelization occurs: :degree and :batch. :degree is the number of worker threads to allocate to the job.
 By default it is set to the number of physical cores available.
-If you have a hyper threading processor, and the tasks are not cpu bound, it may be useful to raise that number but it is a reasonable default.&#160;:batch is how many sub-tasks are parceled out at a time to each worker thread.
+If you have a hyper threading processor, and the tasks are not cpu bound, it may be useful to raise that number but it is a reasonable default. :batch is how many sub-tasks are parceled out at a time to each worker thread.
 Default is 64.
 For small numbers of cpu intensive tasks a lower number will likely be better, but too low may make the dispatch overhead cancel out the benefit of threading.
 Conversely, too high will over-burden some threads and starve others.
 Over long-running processes with many hundreds / thousands of sub-tasks, the scheduler will automatically adjust the batch size up or down to try to keep the pipeline filled.